sbt/sbt/src/sphinx/Extending/Plugins.rst

 Global plugins
 --------------

-In sbt 0.7.x, a processor was a way to add new commands to sbt and distribute them to users.
-A key feature was the ability to have per-user processors so that once declared, it could be used in all projects for that user.
-In sbt 0.10+, plugins and processors are unified.
-Specifically, a plugin can add commands and plugins can be declared globally for a user.

-The `~/.sbt/plugins/` directory is treated as a global plugin definition project.
+The :sublit:`|globalPluginsBase|` directory is treated as a global plugin definition project.
 It is a normal sbt project whose classpath is available to all sbt project definitions for that user as described above for per-project plugins.